mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

 then datasets about "carbon dioxide flux" can also be returned because "carbon dioxide flux" is considered a type of "carbon flux".

-EML 2.2 will have the capacity to add semantic statements, as annotations to datasets (EML Development Committee, 2019).
+EML 2.2 will have the capacity to add semantic statements as annotations to datasets (EML Development Committee, 2019).
 Here, we describe those features briefly and give examples of two common annotations - at the dataset-level and attribute-level.
 The EML development committee is developing a Semantic Primer with greater details about creating annotations in EML.
 It will be released along with other EML 2.2 documentation.